Careers News Downloads

-Diode lasers optimize heat conduction welding in several ways, with the uniform power output and homogeneous intensity distribution of the top-hat beam profile guaranteeing excellent seam qualities and high process stability.
+Diode lasers optimize heat conduction welding with the uniform power output and homogeneous intensity distribution of the top-hat beam profile guaranteeing excellent seam qualities and high process stability.

 Diode lasers are used in various joining processes in industrial series production.
 High firmness and low distortion are the characteristics of laser welding involving our lasers.
 Plus, excellent seam surfaces can be achieved on the workpiece even at high cutting speeds.
 A distinction is made between heat conduction welding and keyhole welding.